tailwarden/docs.komiser.io/docs/Cloud Providers/digital-ocean.md

 Need help finding it?
 Head on over to the official DigitalOcean [documentation](https://docs.digitalocean.com/reference/api/create-personal-access-token/).

-### Add your DigitalOcean personal access token to your confuriation file
+### Add your DigitalOcean personal access token to your configuration file

 ```
 [[digitalocean]]